fontezbrooks/certdaddy/README.md

 # certdaddy
-An way to create and manage certificates
+A way to create and manage certificates